freeCodeCamp/freeCodeCamp/guide/english/css/text-align/index.md

 `text-align: end;`  aligns the last line at the end of the line

-`text-align: match-parent;`  calculate the values start and end to the parent's direction and replaced by the appropriate left or right value.
+`text-align: match-parent;`  calculates the values start and end to the parent's direction and replaced by the appropriate left or right value.

 **Block Alignment Values (non-standard syntax)**: